 for the movement.

-The Windcall Institute’s advisory board is a strong leadership and fundraising body primarily made up of Windcall alumni.
+The Windcall Institute’s board of directors is a strong leadership, governance and fundraising body made up of Windcall alumni.
 The Board represents and demonstrates our alumni commitment to the role Windcall plays in social justice movements around the country.

 The Windcall Team